SAFEGUARDING & FIRST AID

 - How to record concerns.

-- Who to record to.
+- Who to report disclosures or concerns to.

-- What action will follow.
+- What actions will follow.

 All new volunteers and staff members should be made aware of the contents of your policy and their responsibilities to report any concerns by the safeguarding lead.
 Records should be kept which include as much details as possible in addition to keeping records on poor practice as well as signs of abuse or neglect.
+A template policy, reporting forms and induction policy are all available in the Club Support page.

 It is important to have an adequate level of supervision to ensure the safety of participants as well as good safeguarding practice.
 Using the recommended minimum coach to participant ratios means coaches reduce the risk of injury to players and ensure adequate cover remains in case of an emergency.